mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. CAPTCHA (i.e., "I'm not a robot") would be a nice touch but we did not commit to this.
 Look into it if you would like to do so or time permitting.

+1. Password must have at least 1 upper, 1 lower, 1 non-letter (number or special character).

 1. Successful sign in or sign up takes user to the fund account page.

+1. No support for exceptional cases, such as:

+    a. forgot password,

+    b. password expired,

+    c. can't remember if I have already signed up or not,

+    d. change password.

+1. Nav bar must be hidden or disabled as navigation to other pages and functionality on the site cannot be allowed to occur until user has been authenticated.

 <div class="page">

+## Logout page

+1. Would be good to have a final page that confirms (not alert box but an actual static page) unequivocably that you have been officially logged off the system.
+After all you have provided your credit card, you don't want the next person to use it do you?

+1. Before rendering this page you must erase the AuthCookie on server side.

+1. Page should not have any navigation menu enabled or visible except Login as (probably easiest) a standalone button.

 ## Fund account operation aka payment portal